 Alberta Carbon Payments

-Note: Includes fund credit purchases paid to the Government of Alberta under the Specified Gas Emitters Regulation (SGER) and Carbon Competitiveness Incentive Regulation (CCIR).
+Note: Includes fund credit purchases paid to the Government of Alberta under the Specified Gas Emitters Regulation (SGER), Carbon Competitiveness Incentive Regulation (CCIR) and Technology Innovation and Emissions Reduction (TIER).

 Collaborative research solutions